erikng/blog.eriknicolasgomez.com/_posts/2019-10-30-CMDM Part 2 managing workspace one profiles with chef using the new v1910 hubcli agent.md

 Recently, [Graham Gilbert](https://grahamgilbert.com/) released a much better idea around this concept called [MDM Director](https://github.com/mdmdirector/mdmdirector).
 It's actually quite incredible, but unfortunately it requires MicroMDM and a hell of a lot of deep knowledge around the MDM protocol, MDM APIs, and Go.

-Utilizing MicroMDM and MDMDirector together certainly reduces if not completely removes the need for locally installed profiles (and much much more), but it may not be for everyone - certainly not if you pay a MDM vendor.
+Utilizing MicroMDM and MDMDirector together certainly reduces if not completely removes the need for locally installed profiles (and much much more), but it may not be for everyone - certainly not if you pay an MDM vendor.

 ## The partnership with Workspace One has continued
 I've had a pretty great partnership with Workspace One.
 We co-authored and released the [custom bootstrap methodology](https://docs.vmware.com/en/VMware-Workspace-ONE-UEM/1909/macOS_Platform/GUID-AWT-BOOTSTRAP-C.html) and I wrote an open sourced [InstallApplications](https://github.com/erikng/installapplications) which continues to be used worldwide to provision macOS devices through MDM enrollment.